bahirithikaramp/Teams-Clone/README.md

 The clone has the following features:

     1. User authentication (register, login, logout).
-    2. Create a peer to peer connection.
+    2. Creates a peer to peer connection.
     3. Lets the user stream their audio and video/ disable them.
     4. Lets the user create messages and send them in the chat window.
     5. Lets the user share screen.
     6. Lets user use the whiteboard provided.
-    7. Chat room independent of the meeting.
+    7. Lets the user use the multi user chat room independent of the meeting.

 The frameworks used for building the clone are: